mypolopony/streamer/Readme.md

 A very simple filter implementation to to monitor the twitter stream at-large for an arbitrary number of targets.
 This is particularly useful for monitoring rapidly fluid situations, i.e. mass casualties, sports events, award shows, etc. . .

+#### Purepost

+Uses a simple MongoDB database to queue posts.
+Sometimes, you come up with too many ideas, but you'd like to throttle them.
+There is an `add` functionality to add posts to the queue, and a `run` capability to periodically emit those messages to Twitter.

 #### TODO:
 - The list of stop-words is decent but should be adapted to the Twitterspace